jy0529/vue2miniprogram/README.md

 # vue2miniprogram

-A simple wechat miniprogram convertor by vue.
+Use Vue in wechat miniprogram.

 This project is for learn custom vue compiler and runtime, do not use for production.